-These Restaurants Were on the Brink of Closing—Until Their Pleas For Help Went Viral
+These Restaurants Were on the Brink of Closing—Until Their Pleas for Help Went Viral

 The show of support helps, but Harris notes what would be even more helpful is relief from their landlord, increased capacity from the city, and federal aid.
 “Now we’re waiting on the government to decide what they want to do.
 I mean, c’mon, guys.
 Can you get it together and help us out or not?”

 When Bullfeathers “put out the SOS,” it wasn’t specifically aimed at its many customers who may also happen to have power in Congress, Harris says, but if it hit home with them personally that would be a bonus.
-“Hopefully they’ll think of something like that—the small guy trying to survive,” he says.
+“Hopefully, they’ll think of something like that—the small guy trying to survive,” he says.
 “We’re still struggling along.”

 Meanwhile nearby on H Street, DC Harvest’s business trended upward from August to September, buoyed by a new parklet, decent weather, and increased willingness of customers to dine inside.
-The restaurant recently hired four new employees, bringing them to about 75-percent of their “normal” staffing.
+The restaurant recently hired four new employees, bringing them to about 75 percent of their “normal” staffing.

 “I’m definitely nervous for winter, especially all this second wave talk and just being so cold,” Ringel says.
 “But we’ve been through so much at this point.”